- Normal precautions

 Visas and additional information

+The Department of Foreign Affairs advises travelling on passports with at least 6 months’ validity.
 It is advisable to take a number of photocopies of your passport with you.
 During your stay you should carry your passport at all times as police often operate identity checks.
 Ensure that you keep it secure and leave a photocopy of the details page separately in a safe place.

 Azerbaijan is located in an active seismic zone; however, it has not experienced any serious earthquakes recently.